Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Setup}

 In this section, we present the results of semi-supervised FER using unconstrained unlabelled data, which is considered the most challenging setting for semi-supervised learning.
-Here, the unlabelled data are obtained from a different source than the labelled data and contain images of expression classes that could be different from the labelled set classes.
-To conduct this experiment, we use CelebA as the unlabelled set and FER13, RAF-DB, and AffectNet as the labelled sets.
-The training is performed using 10, 25, 100, and 250 labelled samples per class, and all available images from CelebA are used as the unlabelled set, similar to our previous experiments.
+Here, the unlabelled data are obtained from a different source than the labelled data and do not necessarily contain images of known classes.
+In unconstrained semi-supervised learning, we use a pre-defined number of samples (10, 25, 100, or 250 labelled samples per class) from the training set of FER-13, RAF-DB, and AffectNet as the labelled data and complete training set of AffectNet (do not contain labels) as unlabelled data.
+The accuracy is reported on the validation set of the FER-13, RAF-DB, and AffectNet, respectively.